dafer45/TBTK/doc/Manual.md

 ## Further Properties
 Further Properties such as EigenValues, GreensFunction, and WaveFunctions are also available but are not yet documented in this manual.
-If you are interested in these quantites, do not hesistate to contact kristofer.bjornson@physics.uu.se to get further details or to request a speedy update about one or several of these Properties.
+If you are interested in these quantities, do not hesitate to contact kristofer.bjornson@physics.uu.se to get further details or to request a speedy update about one or several of these Properties.

 @page Properties Properties
 # Properties and meta data {#PropertiesAndMetaData}
 When calculating physical properties it is common to store the result in an arrays.
 The density at (x,y) for a two-dimensional grid with dimensions (SIZE_X, SIZE_Y) can for example be stored as the array element *density[SIZE_Y*x +y]*.
 However, there are two problems with using such a simple storage scheme.
-First, there is an implicit assumption in the way the elements are laid out in memory that is nowehere documented in actual code.
+First, there is an implicit assumption in the way the elements are laid out in memory that is nowhere documented in actual code.
 Every time the developer needs to write new code that access an element in the array, it is up to the developer to remember that the offset to the element should be calculated as *SIZE_Y*x + y*.
 The rule is certainly easy for grid like systems like in this example, but generalizes poorly to complex structures, and moreover limits the possibility to write general purpose functions that takes the array as input.
 Second, the variables SIZE_X and SIZE_Y needs to be stored separately from the array and either be global variables or be passed independently to any function that uses the array.